TOP

 Fallen soldier in The Lucas Winery's ZinStar Vineyard, planted in 1933.

 The 2000 is a little brickier in color.
 It's showing its age with a little soy and a little leather.
 When we do retrospectives, we tend not to go back further than this.
 At over 20 years, wines show more bottle variability; yet generally speaking, the older the wine, the more delicacy you get, which typifies the vineyard.
-The 2000 is at an age where it has lightened to the point of become very feminine.
+The 2000s is at an age where it has lightened to the point of becoming very feminine.
 It's a pretty femininity, even though it's showing its age.

 Stuart Spencer (St. Amant Winery): Vintages in Lodi matter.
 2010 was a very cool vintage.
 A few years after the 2010s were bottled, we got together to taste of all the major 2010 Zinfandels from Lodi.
 I remember the wines as showing a great deal of promise, coming from a cool climate vintage, which the 2010 Lucas confirms.

 Tegan Passalacqua (Turley Wine Cellars): In 2010 our best Zinfandel from out of the entire state came from Lodi.
-People still don't believe me when I say that, asking "really?"
+People still don't believe me when I say that, asking "Really?"
 That vintage was a magical thing for us, and I agree with Stuart that the 2010 Lucas falls right in line.

 Heather Pyle: We typically pick in mid-September, which in 2010 was probably a lot earlier than most wineries.